HorizenOfficial/evm-documentation/docs/02-connect/04-eon_block_explorer.md

 - **Transaction (Txns)** - The number of transactions associated with the verified contract.
 - **Compiler** - The name of the compiler type.
 - **Version** - The version number of the compiler type.
-- **Optimization** - A green check mark indicates that optimization is applied.
+- **Optimization** - The optimizer applies a set of simplification rules to opcodes in the contract.
+A green check mark indicates that optimization is applied.
 A red cross indicates that optimization was not applied.
 - **Construction Args** - A green check mark indicates that construction arguments were used.
 A red cross indicates that construction arguments were not used.
 - **Verified** - A timer that displays the elapsed time since the contract was verified.
 - **Market Cap** - The value of the token if it is bought and sold with fiat currency.